 - Use the Santander Wallet app for Android.
 An app from Santander to access all your cards.
 All you have to do is download it from the Play Store and login with your details.
 If you don’t have mobile banking set up already, you can request your password here.

-- Use the Apple Pay payment app in iOS or Google Pay in Android, where you can add your Santander and other bank cards, selecting a predetermined card to use to pay, or selecting which card you want to use before making each payment.
+- Use the Apple Pay payment app in iOS or Samsung Pay in Android, where you can add your Santander and other bank cards, selecting a predetermined card to use to pay, or selecting which card you want to use before making each payment.

 If you are the cautious type, there are two security options to protect you from thefts by unauthorised devices making micro-payments (under 20€):